 tu ’nt cjolarâs dome un pâr

-you shall take of them only one pair
+you will take of them only one pair

-In English, you shall take of them only one pair could also be expressed simply as you shall take only one pair, where of them (that is, of the clean animals) is understood.
+In English, you will take of them only one pair could also be expressed simply as you will take only one pair, where of them (that is, of the clean animals) is understood.
 Friulian requires the of them (that is, ’nt) to be expressed.

-You will remember that il mascjo is the male of a species, and la mascje is the female.
+You will remember that il mascjo is a male, and la mascje is a female.